Why Choosing the Right Construction ERP Matters

 5. Subcontractor Management

 Subcontractors are both a blessing and a curse.
-If you’re not tracking their progress and payments tightly, you’re asking for cost overruns.
+Whether you’re managing electrical crews in India or MEP teams in the GCC, if you’re not tracking their progress and payments tightly, you’re asking for cost overruns.

 The best ERPs, like JobNext, include measurement-based progress tracking tied to payment controls.
 You can’t pay for work that hasn’t been completed, and you have clear documentation to back it up.
 This feature alone can save you from nasty disputes.